 Automation networks have always been designed to meet two key criteria: reliability and availability.
 Reliability is the first priority.
 Data that enters the network should be unchanged and always make it to its destination.
 Availability is a more complex problem because it’s not just about moving bits across a network.
 Redundancy mechanisms turn a reliable system into a highly available system, adding extra components or functionality to maintain reliable operation through a number of failures.
 This White Paper goes over the four components of a PROFINET redundant network.
-Then, it will cover PROFINET’s scalable system redundancy configurations.
+Then, it covers PROFINET’s scalable system redundancy configurations.

 - Redundancy in PROFINET